CtrlK

 Conciseness

-Generally efficient with good code examples, but includes some unnecessary context like explaining when the skill applies (Claude can infer this) and the project structure listing could be more compact.
-The common patterns section is useful but adds length.
+Generally efficient with good code examples, but includes some unnecessary context like explaining when the skill applies and the project structure listing every component file with brief descriptions.
+The common patterns section is useful but adds length; some patterns (fade in/out, staggered animation) could be more tightly presented.

 2 / 3